Training LLMs on HPC Systems: Best Practices from the OpenGPT-X Project: Background

 Under this backdrop, the OpenGPT-X project was devised.
-During the project runtime, InstructGPT\cite{ouyang2022instructgpt} applied Reinforcement Learning from Human Feedback (RLHF)\cite{ziegler2020rlhf,stiennon2022rlhf} in order to turn the pre-trained text completion models into helpful assistants, aligned with human preferences.
+During the project runtime, InstructGPT~\cite{ouyang2022instructgpt} applied Reinforcement Learning from Human Feedback (RLHF)~\cite{ziegler2020rlhf,stiennon2022rlhf} in order to turn the pre-trained text completion models into helpful chat assistants, aligned with human preferences.
 Based on InstructGPT, ChatGPT was published in 2022, making the impressive capabilities available to the general public in an intuitive user interface.

-Further models by OpenAI, such as GPT-4 followed and a number of commercial competitors started to offer similar systems, among them Google with Gemini, Athropic with Claude, and Groq.
-Due to commercial interests, these models, i.e. their pre-trained weights, are not publicly available (closed source).
+Further models by OpenAI, such as GPT-4 followed and a number of commercial competitors started to offer similar systems, among them Google with Gemini, Anthropic with Claude, and Groq.
+Due to commercial interests, most of these models, specifically their pre-trained weights, are not publicly available (closed source).
 The level of detail in published specifications varies.
 For example, the number of parameters of GPT-4 is not disclosed, but multiple sources have stated GPT-4 to be based on a mixture-of-experts model employing 1.8 trillion parameters\footnote{\url{https://the-decoder.com/gpt-4-architecture-datasets-costs-and-more-leaked/}, accessed 2025-03-31}.

 Further ChatGPT competitors arose in the open-source space.
-Meta published a series of Llama models \cite{touvron2023llama}.
-Most recently, Deepseek \cite{deepseekai2024} published an open-weights model with 671 billion parameters on par with the capabilities of recent OpenAI models.
+Meta published a series of Llama models~\cite{touvron2023llama}.
+Most recently, Deepseek~\cite{deepseekai2024} published an open-weights model with 671 billion parameters on par with the capabilities of recent OpenAI models.